MicrosoftLearning/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 2. Open **Form_1.jpg.labels.json** and review the JSON it contains.
 This file identifies the location and values for named fields in the **Form_1.jpg** training document.
 3. Open **Form_1.jpg.ocr.json** and review the JSON it contains.
 This file contains a JSOn representation of the text layout of **Form_1.jpg**, including the location of all text areas found in the form.

     *The field information files have been provided for you in this exercise.
-For your own projects, you can create these files using the [Form Recognizer Studio](https://formrecognizer.appliedai.azure.com/studio).
+For your own projects, you can create these files using the [Document Intelligence Studio](https://formrecognizer.appliedai.azure.com/studio).
 As you use the tool, your field information files are automatically created and stored in your connected storage account.*

 4. In Visual Studio Code, in the **21-custom-form** folder, expand the **C-Sharp** or **Python** folder depending on your language preference.
 5. Right-click the **train-model** folder and open an integrated terminal.

-6. Install the Form Recognizer package by running the appropriate command for your language preference:
+6. Install the Document Intelligence package by running the appropriate command for your language preference:

 **C#**